mit-pdos/fscq/bench/concurrent/README.md

 # Mysteries

 Why is CFSCQ faster than FSCQ for statfs and stat?
+- statfs is mostly measuring Haskell code to get `fsxp` and `mscs`, so its understandable
+- `stat` is odd, but it's also really fast and probably unrelated to the overall performance story

 Why does traversing a directory not parallelize beyond 2x?